|Area: Carbon River Area||Starting Point: Mowich Lake Road||Permit: National Park Pass or Interagency Pass|

 Map: Green Trails Maps – Mount Rainier Wonderland no. 269S

-- Route is non-groomed and shared with skiers.
+- The route is non-groomed and shared with skiers.

 - Dogs are prohibited.

 - SR 165 beyond Carbon River is unpaved and rough in places and not plowed or maintained in the winter.
 Watch for downed trees and rocks.
 Trailhead is inaccessible when snow levels are low blanketing access road.
-Trip is best in spring when snow levels are higher allowing road access to park.
+The trip is best in spring when snow levels are higher allowing road access to the park.